kon-f/Adaptive_Learning_Web_App/README.md

 # Adaptive Learning Web App (Node.js + SQLite)

+## 📘 About the Project

-A modern, full‑stack educational web application built with **Node.js**, **Express**, **SQLite**, and **vanilla JavaScript**, designed to demonstrate adaptive learning techniques, user progress tracking, personalized learning paths, and dynamic test generation.
+A modern, full-stack educational web application built with **Node.js**, **Express**, **SQLite**, **JavaScript (ES6+)**, **HTML5**, and **Bootstrap**.
+The project demonstrates:

+- Adaptive learning logic (personalized learning paths)
+- Dynamic test generation with probability-based question selection
+- User progress tracking stored in a local SQLite database
+- Clean separation of backend routes and frontend static pages
+- Fully responsive UI using HTML5 + Bootstrap

-This project was originally created as part of an academic assignment and has been fully refactored for GitHub showcase purposes.
+Originally created as part of an academic assignment, the project has been refactored and sanitized for public release.
-All domain‑specific educational content has been replaced with **generic placeholders**, ensuring the repository is safe and open-source friendly.
+All domain-specific educational content has been replaced with neutral placeholder text, making the repository fully open-source friendly.

 ---